WalletConnect/walletconnect-specs/docs/specs/clients/notify/rpc-methods.md

 - `subs` contains the full subscription state, not delta or transactional differences
 - `wc_notifyWatchSubscriptions` response and `wc_notifySubscriptionsChanged` request messages expires after 5 minutes to reduce mailbox load and these updates are ephemeral anyway
   - If client goes offline for 5 minutes it must call `wc_notifyWatchSubscriptions` again to continue receiving updates
-- Notify server has an update timeout and will no longer send updates after 1 day of not calling `wc_notifyWatchSubscriptions`
+- Notify server has an "watcher" timeout and will no longer send updates after 1 day of not calling `wc_notifyWatchSubscriptions`
   - Client must call `wc_notifyWatchSubscriptions` at least once a day to continue receiving updates

 ### wc_notifyWatchSubscriptions

 Watches for updates to subscriptions for an account.
 Each update will result in a `wc_notifySubscriptionsChanged` request to the client.
 Calling this will also immediately trigger a `wc_notifySubscriptionsChanged` with the current subscription state.

-If the same `watchSubscriptionsAuth.iss` is used as a previous request, the `wc_notifySubscriptionsChanged` update timeout will be reset and the account being watched updated (and if the Notify Server subscribe topic key changed, an updated response symkey & topic is used).
+Calling this method will create a "watcher" on the Notify Server for the given account and `iss` which includes the symkey/topic which is derived from `kY` which is specified under Response below.
+If this method is called again with the same `iss`, it will update watcher with the new account, reset the watcher timeout, and re-derive the symkey/topic from the current `kY` and Notify Keys values.
 It is recommended that clients re-use the same `iss` and client persistent private key (`kY`) for the same account on the same device to avoid abandoned topics and improve performance.
 If watching multiple accounts at the same time is desired, then separate `iss` and client persistent keys (`kY`) must be used for each account otherwise it will either update account being watched (if `iss` is the same), or result in receiving updates for multiple accounts on the same topic (if `kY` is the same).

 **Request**